 Courses TaughtCollege Algebra

 Career SpecialtiesLeslie Jones has conducted research in both pure and applied mathematics.
-Jones’ pure mathematical interests are in the areas of topology, dynamical systems, symbolic dynamics and tiling spaces.
-Jones’ current research is mathematical modeling with applications in cancer research.
-In particular, she is studying the interaction of two or more cancer drugs, cancer drug transport and radiation.
+Jones’ pure mathematical interests are in the areas of topology and dynamical systems.
+Jones’ current research focuses on the application of mathematical models to problems in biology and on the development of integrated STEM curriculum.

-Honors and AwardsJones received three awards for excellence in teaching as a graduate student: one from North Carolina State University and two from Baylor University.
+Honors and AwardsJones received three awards for excellence in teaching: one from North Carolina State University and two from Baylor University.